obrunet/Looker_Data_Analysis/01.LookML_Dev/Basics/Looker_concepts_cheatsheets.md

+### Key Concepts

+### Dimensions
-dimensions = columns in a table or transformations of those columns (to pivot data)
+- columns in a table or transformations & combinations of those columns (to pivot data)
+- the options your users will use to group their data (dimensions always go into the GROUP BY clause of the SQL that Looker generates, so dimensions cannot be aggregates).

 a measure = a summary or aggregate calculation (to make filter)